abramscris/kickstarter-analysis/README.md

 In this exercize I came accros a few challenge points that were easily overcome after concentration and redoing until get the results expected, some of the challenges were:
 * Reconizing data and placed on the appropriate value in order to get the information needed.
-* Insure the COUNTIF was place and displayed as in the instructions.
+* Insure the COUNTIF was placed and displayed as instructed.
 * Pivot charts that provides the accurate visualization needed for each trend.
-#Pivot table
+# Pivot table
 ![Pivottable.JPG](https://github.com/abramscris/kickstarter-analysis/blob/main/Pivottable.JPG)

-#COUNTIF
+# COUNTIF
 ![countif.PNG](https://github.com/abramscris/kickstarter-analysis/blob/main/countif.PNG)

-#Chart
+# Chart
 ![Parent%20Category%20Outcomes.png](https://github.com/abramscris/kickstarter-analysis/blob/main/Parent%20Category%20Outcomes.png)

-As requested by Louise the following analysis it will demonstrate insights and statistics results based on the Kickstarter data provided in order to help Louise develop the new Theater Campaign.
+# Results
+Iniciating the Kickstarter on the the analysis perception the Theater category has the better success rates compare to other category’s, reaffirming that Louise interest on the Theater category has potential.
+Furthermore, we can identify what would be recommended in order to obtained success on the project.

 ![Theater%20Category%20Outcomes.png](https://github.com/abramscris/kickstarter-analysis/blob/main/Theater%20Category%20Outcomes.png)
 -